aldefouw/redcap_cypress/README.md

       }
     }

-Let's dive into these configuration values that are shown in the example above.
+Below are descriptions of the configuration variables shown above.

 ---
 ### baseURL ###